sharpenrocks/Sharpen/README.md

 ## Benefits at a Glance

 ### Faster Learning of New C# Features
-Learn new C# features faster by applying them to your existing code base.
+Learn new C# features faster by applying them to your existing codebase.

 Forget the simplified, artificial code samples often used to introduce new C# features. *Sharpen* points to places in real-life production code - your code! - where new C# features should be used.